 I felt I could add real benefit to very senior professionals at an individual level, enabling them to effect lasting change in health and societal outcomes, through doing their own best leadership and clinical work.
 I decided to integrate my varied professional skills and interests in order to focus the second half of my career on improving the complex careers, wellbeing, and leadership of senior doctors, medical and public health leaders.
 I spent the next few years developing my theoretical knowledge and practical skills further in order to provide maximum value to my clients.

-I spent the next few years further developing and integrating my theoretical knowledge and practical skills to provide a strong foundation, and created a new career direction for myself so that I could improve the careers and working lives of others, enabling people to develop and use their own skills to best effect in the world.
-Having spent 20 years in corporate NHS environments managing substantial budgets, leading on clinical and other forms of governance, strategic and operational planning, I felt that I had sufficient skills to work for myself in a human scale business.
-I established ‘Fiona Day Consulting’ in 2016, and steadily reduced my employed role as I built up my coaching practice.
+I wanted to offer a wholly objective, independent and confidential coaching practice and realised that I could only achieve this through being self-employed.
+Having spent 20 years in corporate NHS and local government environments managing substantial budgets, leading on clinical and other forms of governance, measuring impact, undertaking strategic and operational planning, I felt that I had sufficient skills to work for myself in a human scale business.
+I established ‘Fiona Day Consulting’ in 2016, and steadily reduced my employed role over the next few years.

 My career continues to be a rich learning environment.
 My professional values of partnership working, using expertise to make a difference, and being curious, compassionate and empowering have been my compass as I navigated changes to my own career direction, and are at the heart of my coaching practice.

 I love partnering with my clients who are usually both experts as well as leaders to help them to get on an ‘upward curve’ in their working lives and careers.